Neema Barnette: Career

-Personal
+Personal life

-Barnette owns her own production company called Harlem Girl Productions, whilst also owning a production company titled Reel Rebel Productions with her husband Reed McCants.
-Notably, she is also the executive director of a theatre and performance company for young artists titled Live Theatre Gang.
-Barnette is also a part-time teacher, where she teaches aspiring students a directing course at UCLA and USC.
-She spends the other part of her time running a theatre company titled Live Theatre Gang with her husband and actor, Reed R. McCants.
+Barnette owns her own production company called Harlem Girl Productions.
+Barnette is a part-time professor, where she teaches aspiring students a directing course at UCLA and USC.
+She spends the other part of her time as the executive director of a theatre and performance company for young artists, Live Theatre Gang, which she runs with her husband, actor Reed R. McCants.
+She also owns a production company, Reel Rebel Productions, with McCants.